snehalj90/AscentialTest/README.md

 # AscentialTest

 This is a maven project.
-Please install dependencies before running tests
+Please use Accential folder as project root and install dependencies before running tests.